Noktec/Knuth-Morris-Pratt/README.md

 Getting Started
 --------------
-*To compile the library, simply use :
+*To compile the library, and use the example :

 ``$ sudo make``

-*To use the KMP library create a *main.c* file and use the following functions :
+*To use the KMP library in your projects create a *main.c* file and use the following functions :

 ``searchKMP(pattern,m,text,n);``